Kelly Brook

-Kelly Brook (born Kelly Anne Parsons, 23 November 1979) is an English model, actress, and media personality.
-She began her career modelling for a range of advertising campaigns, which led to her discovery by the editorial team of the Daily Star tabloid, where they featured her as a Page Three girl.
+Kelly Brook (born Kelly Anne Parsons; 23 November 1979) is an English model, actress, and media personality.
+She began her career modelling for a range of advertising campaigns, which led to her discovery by the editorial team of the Daily Star tabloid, where they featured her as a Page 3 girl.
 She was crowned FHMs Sexiest Woman in the World in 2005, and as of 2015 had featured in every FHM 100 Sexiest countdown since 1998.

 As an actress, Brook has appeared in the films Ripper (2001), The Italian Job (2003), House of 9 (2004), Survival Island (2005), Fishtales (2007), Piranha 3D (2010), and Taking Stock (2015).
-She has appeared on numerous British television shows, including The Big Breakfast (1999), Strictly Come Dancing (2007), Britain's Got Talent (2009), Celebrity Juice (2012–2015), One Big Happy (2015), It's Not Me, It's You (2016), Loose Women (2018, 2024–present), The Great Stand Up to Cancer Bake Off (2020), The Masked Dancer (2021), Celebrity Race Across the World (2024) and I'm a Celebrity...Get Me Out of Here!
+She has appeared on numerous reality television shows, including Strictly Come Dancing (2007), Britain's Got Talent (2009), Celebrity Juice (2012–2015), The Great Stand Up to Cancer Bake Off (2020), The Masked Dancer (2021), Celebrity Race Across the World (2024), and I'm a Celebrity...Get Me Out of Here!
 (2025).
 Since 2019, Brook has co-presented Heart London's Drivetime Radio Show with Jason King.

 Early life

 Brook was born Kelly Anne Parsons in Rochester, Kent, the daughter of Sandra Kelly, a cook, and Kenneth Parsons, a scaffolder.
 She has a younger brother, Damian, and an older half-sister, Sasha.
 Kenneth Parsons died, aged 57, in Rochester from lung cancer, on 26 November 2007, during Brook's time on Strictly Come Dancing.
 Brook attended the Thomas Aveling School in Warren Wood, Rochester.

+During her early life, Brook worked at a bakery next to a religious convent, and she seriously considered becoming a Catholic nun after observing convent life.
+In an discussion on Loose Women, she recalled that she found the convent lifestyle attractive: "I thought, that is such a nice lifestyle.
+I could see myself doing that."
+However, when she realised that nuns had to be committed to sexual abstinence, she decided "maybe it's not for me".
+Other than celibacy, "the rest of it, the whole kind of nun's life thing, I'm so here for."

 In 1996, at the age of seventeen, she appeared in the second series of Fist of Fun, the BBC comedy show from Stewart Lee and Richard Herring as a schoolgirl in a series of sketches entitled 'Teachers' (one of her co-stars was the young Daniel Mays).
 She studied at the Italia Conti Academy of Theatre Arts for three years, before becoming a professional model at the age of 16.